The Dangers of Plastic, the Silent Killer

 While it’s easy to believe that these plastic items you use on a regular basis are improving your standard of living, in the medium and long term they pose a real threat to your health and the health of the planet.

-To find out what kinds of plastic you’re most exposed to at home or at work, you have to check the bottom of each container where you’ll find a triangle and a number or a few letters in the middle.
+To find out the dangers of plastic that you’re using at home or at work, you have to check the bottom of each container where you’ll find a triangle and a number or a few letters in the middle.

 Not all plastics present the same degree of harm.